mapbox/mapbox-maps-ios/CONVENTIONS.md

 1. **Deprecations**
-    1. To avoid breaking builds for customers whose projects treat warnings as errors, when introducing new deprecations in a minor version, make a note in the documentation comment for the deprecated symbol instead of usiung an asdf `@available` attribute.
+    1. To avoid breaking builds for customers whose projects treat warnings as errors, when introducing new deprecations in a minor version, make a note in the documentation comment for the deprecated symbol instead of using an `@available` attribute.
     2. Exclude deprecated symbols from the generated documentation.
     3. In the documentation comment, link to the APIs that should be used instead.